 There is no restriction on the no. of times a return can be revised and it can be revised any no. of times provided it is within the prescribed time limits.
 Thus, in the above case, the Revision can be applied for any number of times provided it is filed before 31st March 2013 or before the completion of assessment.

-The Revision shall preferably be filed in the same ITR Form in which the original return was filed, and on filing of this new return under section 139(5), the original return filed under section 139(1) shall be deemed to be withdrawn and substituted by the Revised Return.
+The Revision can be done either in the same ITR Form in which the original return was filed or in a different ITR Form.
+On filing of this new return under section 139(5), the original return filed under section 139(1) shall be deemed to be withdrawn and substituted by the Revised Return.

 In case the return is intended to be revised online, the assesse is required to furnish the 15 digit acknowledgement number of the original return.
 On receiving this revised return, the Income Tax Department searches for the original return which is retrieved using the 15 digit acknowledgement number.